Cú Roí: Death tale and fragments

 Cú Roí's death by Cú Chulainn's hand is the subject of the tale Aided Con Roi, which survives in two versions.
 A number of tales describe enmity between the two warriors, and some allude to a lost story of its origin.
 Texts such as Forfess Fer Fálgae and Siaburcharpát Con Culainn describe a raid on Inis Fer Falga (possibly the Isle of Man) in which Cú Roí and Cú Chulainn come into conflict.
 The texts indicate that two were involved in an Ulster raid on the Fir Falgae, with Cú Roí participating again in disguise.
 They steal treasure and abduct Bláthnat, daughter of the king of the island, who loves Cú Chulainn.
 But when Cú Roí is asked to choose his share, he chooses Bláthnat.
-Cú Chulainn tries to stop him taking her, but Cú Roí drives him into the ground up to his armpits and cuts off his hair before escaping, taking Bláthnat with him.
+Cú Chulainn tries to stop him taking her, but Cú Roí drives him into the ground up to his armpits, cuts off his hair and, according to the Aided Conrói Mac Dáiri, rubbed cow dung onto his head before escaping, taking Bláthnat with him.